Alexander Groven

-Alexander Groven (born 2 January 1992) (né Hassum) is a Norwegian football defender who currently plays for Hønefoss BK.
+Alexander Groven (né Hassum; born 2 January 1992) is a Norwegian footballer who plays as a left-back for Hønefoss BK.

 Career

 He started his career in Frigg Oslo FK.
 He later joined Lyn Oslo's junior team.
 He made his senior debut on 4 October 2009 against Lillestrøm, as a substitute in the 82nd minute.

 In July 2015 Groven sign a deal with Tippeligaen side Sarpsborg 08.

 Ahead of the 2020 season, Groven returned to Hønefoss BK for the third time, after a year in Iceland.